 The European Pharmacopoeia provides a legal and scientific reference for the quality control of medicines.
-It has 38 member states and 28 observers of which 7 are European countries and 21 are non-European countries.
-For mroe information, see Membership & Observership
+It has 38 member states and 30 observers of which 6 are European countries and 22 are non-European countries.
+The Taiwan Food and Drug Administration (TFDA) of the Ministry of Health and Welfare and the World Health Organization (WHO) are also observers.
+For more information, see Membership & Observership

 All producers of medicines and substances for pharmaceutical use must apply these quality standards in order to market their products in the signatory states of the Convention.
 This means that companies must follow these standards when applying to the EMA and include reference to the monographs in the quality part of their applications.

 The EDQM also develops guidance and standards in areas such as blood transfusion, organ transplantation and consumer health issues.